andmatand/midi-to-pico8/README.md

 * Each "voice" should be on a different track
   * This also means that MIDI file format Type 0 (the format that puts all voices on only 1 track) is not currently supported
+* Multiple notes should never be playing at the same time on the same track
 * The tempo should not change during the song
 * The song must have a maximum of 4 tracks
   * Any tracks past the first 4 will be excluded from the import